R codes used in Spatial Relationships Between Two Georeferenced Variables

 processes for a particular direction (spatial lag) on the two-dimensional

 space.
-Following R code reflects the computational
+Following R code

 procedure to estimate the values of the codispersion and the plotting procedure